PEP 6305 Measurement in

 all k groups, which means you are summing across (nGroup

 × k) = all N subjects.

 Each of these SS is a measure of

-Compute the MS by dividing the SS by its respective
+A MS is computed by dividing a SS by its

 df = (the number of elements being summed in the SS) – (the